 You will need to fund any travel associated with attending residential schools or work placements that form part of your degree.
-Wherever possible, your teaching team will coordinate placements that are close to home or schedule residential school requirements in blocks to limit travel and the costs associated with this.
+Wherever possible, your teaching team will coordinate placements close to home or schedule residential school requirements in blocks to limit travel and the associated costs.

-It's a good idea to consider theses costs in your study budget.
-Remember, a scholarship can be useful in these instances - explore scholarships.
+Remember, a scholarship can be helpful in these instances - explore scholarships.

 For some courses with clinical placements, you may be required to pay an incidental fee associated with clinical placement forfeiture and clinical placement supplementation if this occurs.
 An incidental fee may be charged when, as a student, you have been provided with a clinical placement opportunity and accepted it and have either: